-The Department's analysis of Dakota's 2019 AAA and 2020 RTA filings is provided below.
+The Department analyzes Dakota's 2020 AAA and 2021 RTA adjustments separately below.

 II.
-DEPARTMENT ANALYSIS - DAKOTA'S 2019 AAA
+DEPARTMENT ANALYSIS - DAKOTA'S 2020 AAA

 A. OVERVIEW

 Minnesota Rules 7825.2800 through 7825.2830 require natural gas and electric utilities implementing automatic adjustments in the recovery of fuel purchases to file annual automatic adjustment reports.
 To provide further context to these reports, the Department provides excerpts from the Statement of Need and Reasonableness (SONAR) that the Minnesota Public Utilities Commission (Commission) issued when it adopted these rules.